pstelzig/MoPyRegtest/README.md

 **MoPyRegtest is work in progress!**

 ## Usage and example
-With `MoPyRegtest`, users can define regression tests manually in Python for one Modelica model at a time, or automatically for many Modelica models simultaneously.
+With MoPyRegtest, users can define regression tests manually in Python for one Modelica model at a time, or automatically for many Modelica models simultaneously.

 ### Manual test case definition